Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Well, it's hard to know what to make of that.

-Like, what he says and what ends up happening could be very different things.
+Like what he says and what ends up happening could be very different things.

 If he's true to his word and he's talking about truly a mass deportation, then I think it is deeply troubling.

-I think it's going to have enormous ramifications both financially, economically and socially.
+I think it's going to have enormous ramifications both financially, economically, and socially.

 Which agency right now is in charge of finding and deporting immigrants who are here illegally and who are committing crimes?

-Also known as ICE?
+Also known as ICE.

 Sure.

-I think what's driving most of the way that we enforce immigration law Is a reality check.
+I think what's driving most of the way that we enforce immigration law is a reality check.

-It is the fact that, because in large part, Congress has not done anything to align our immigration policy with economic reality, we have a lot of people here who have been here for a very long time out of immigration status and randomly, and enforcing the law against all of those would be incredibly disruptive and incredibly difficult.
+It is the fact that because in large part Congress has not done anything to align our immigration policy with economic reality, we have a lot of people here who have been here for a very long time out of immigration status and randomly and enforcing the law against all of those would be incredibly disruptive and incredibly difficult.

-So I mean it's sad that we've gotten to that point, allowing that to happen, but the answer is not To be naive
+I mean, it's sad that we've gotten to that point allowing that to happen, but the answer is not to be naive about the reality that we are in now.

 Of those undocumented immigrants, illegal immigrants who are committing crimes, do they have a right to a lawyer before they're deported?